nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws4.md

     ## Step 1: Locate private key

     Find the private key file; it is the `.pem` file you downloaded when starting up the EC2 instance.
 We called it **amazon.pem**.
 It should be in your Downloads folder.
-In this lesson, we move it to the desktop and use that to refer in the path.
+In this lesson, we move it to the desktop for ease of access and compatibility with our lesson commands.

     ## Step 2: Login to remote instance